The spacetime geodesy of perfect fluid spheres: Introduction

 \section{Introduction}

-\theta{\vartheta} \phi{\varphi} When trying to extend ``known physics'', should you use a dynamical model or a kinematical model?
-That depends critically on just how much you actually know (or think you know) about the details of the system in question.
+\theta{\vartheta} \phi{\varphi} When trying to extend and go beyond ``known physics'', should you use a dynamical model or a kinematical model?
+That depends critically on just how much you actually know (or think you know) about the details of the system in question, {and how you might wish to modify it}.
 Can you find an actual solution to a reasonably well defined set of equations of motion?
 If so, great!
-Otherwise, the next best option is to build a model, using symmetries and general principles.
-(Though careful thought and discretion is highly advised; try to minimize the speculative aspects of the model.)\footnote{A common aphorism in the experimental community is this: ``Do not adjust more than one knob on your equipment at a time".
-The theoretical community would be well advised to adopt the related maxim: ``No more than one miracle at a time''.} Extract as much information as possible without committing to a specific choice of dynamics.
-Sometimes, once you have an interesting model, you can reverse engineer a suitable Lagrangian.\footnote{Potential drawback: Reverse engineering is often fine-tuned and fragile.}
+Otherwise, the~next best option is to build a purely kinematic model, using symmetries and general principles.
+Though careful thought and discretion is highly advised, one should try to minimize the speculative aspects of the model.
+(A common aphorism in the experimental community is this: ``Do not adjust more than one knob on your equipment at a time''.
+The~theoretical community would be well advised to adopt the related maxim: ``No more than one miracle at a time'').
+Extract as much information as possible without committing to a specific choice of dynamics.
+Sometimes, once you have {somehow developed} an interesting model, you can even reverse-engineer a suitable Lagrangian.
+(A potential drawback is that reverse engineering is often fine-tuned and fragile).